-- Removal of contaminated ground water with treatment at the local water treatment plant.
+- Removing and treating contaminated ground water at the local water treatment plant.

-In August 1994, EPA issued an Explanation of Significant Difference (ESD) to revise the method by which the abandonment of private wells impacted by the site ground water is achieved.
+In 1994, EPA issued an Explanation of Significant Differences (ESD) to change the method used to abandon private wells affected by contaminated ground water.

-A 2004 ESD modified the ground water treatment from the existing pump-and-treat system to monitored natural attenuation (MNA).
+In 2004, EPA issued a third ESD to change ground water treatment from the existing system to monitored natural attenuation.

-In 1989, initial remedial actions including landfill closure and institutional controls were completed.
-A clay cap system was placed over the landfill and an 8-foot security fence was installed around the site.
-A perimeter ditch was constructed within the fenced area to carry runoff from the landfill cap.
-Physical closure of the landfill was completed in April 1990.
+In 1988, the site’s PRPs acquired five homes located on the landfill and removed the structures from the site.
+In 1989, the PRPs placed a clay cap system over the landfill and installed a fence around the site.
+PRPs also constructed a perimeter ditch within the fenced area to retain runoff from the landfill cap.
+The PRPs completed the closure of the landfill in 1990.

-In 2010, EPA conducted a Five-Year review and found that the existing remedy remains protective of human health and the environment.
-The Site has attained all of the cleanup goals in the Record of Decision and so qualifies to be deleted from the National Priority List.
+The site’s fourth Five-Year Review, completed in 2010, found that the cleanup remains protective of human health and the environment.
+The site has attained all cleanup goals in the ROD and qualifies for deletion from the NPL.

-EPA has conducted a range of community involvement activities at the Hipps Road Landfill site to solicit community input and to ensure that the public remains informed about site activities throughout the cleanup process.
-Outreach activities have included public notices and public meetings on site status updates.
+EPA has conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
+Outreach efforts have included public notices and public meetings.

 WMC is required to continue existing monitoring of the well network and conduct periodic sampling to monitor the concentration of benzene and vinyl chloride in the ground water.

 The next FYR for the site is scheduled for 2015.
-The Site qualifies to be deleted from the NPL since it has attained all cleanup standards set out in the Record of Decision.
-EPA is working with FDEP to delete the Site from the NPL.
+The Site was deleted from the NPL in December 2012 since it had attained all cleanup standards set out in the Record of Decision.

 Jacksonville Public Library